 Jewellery inspired by garden tools, musical scores or city skips may seem unlikely ways of dressing up an outfit or decorating the body.
 But today a new breed of young Irish designers is taking innovative and imaginative approaches to jewellery that is far from conventional and here are some examples of their work.
 Forget diamonds and pearls and pretty ways with precious materials, these pieces are bolder and more provocative.

-Take MFA graduate Cecilia Moore, for instance.
-She is interested in repurposing old silverware that has belonged in her family for generations, reclaiming it into wearable objects.
-Emma Cahill, an honours BA has mastered the mix of new technology and traditional craft skills with pieces that involve 3D printing and hand-dyeing all based on her mother’s garden and her tools like this “dibber” necklace and other pieces like a “hydrangea” neckpiece.
+, an honours BA has mastered the mix of new technology and traditional craft skills with pieces that involve 3D printing and hand-dyeing all based on her mother’s garden and her tools like this “dibber” necklace and other pieces like a “hydrangea” neckpiece.
 She has just won an award from the British Association of Contemporary Jewellers in London.

 The family of Genevieve Howard is also an inspiration for her work.
 Her parents are composers and her musical background informs her approach, turning graphic notations from musical scores into wearable forms, laser cut with paper and then layered together.